Tuesday, December 3, 2024

-In case you missed it, Globetrender released its report, The Future of Queer Travel!
-The report identifies eight trends that will shape the future of travel for the LGBTQ+ market, including Queer Family Travel, Limelight Gaycations, Rainbow Rebellions, Polydays, and Pride Power.
-Even though the report was released this year, these are queer trends and travel experiences that will continue to flourish for years to come.
+In case you missed it, Globetrender closed out last year with its report, The Future of Queer Travel.
+The report identified eight trends that will shape the future of travel for the LGBTQ+ market, including Queer Family Travel, Limelight Gaycations, Rainbow Rebellions, Polydays, and Pride Power.

 The Future of Queer Travel report, which includes case studies, was a personal project that the Founder, CEO, and Editor of Globetrender, Jenny Southan, took more than three years to get off the ground.